6 Great Places to Go Fishing in the Smoky Mountains

 6. Douglas Lake

 Douglas Lake is a fantastic place to fish for all ages and skill levels.
-If you have the time to spend all day fishing or several good hours, you’ll have a good time out here.
+If you have the time to spend all day fishing or several hours, you’ll have a good time out here.
 You can find a wide variety of fish in the lake like largemouth and smallmouth bass, trout, crappie and bluegill.

 Looking for other places to go fishing?
 Check out these Gatlinburg fishing spots!